 Submitting artistic works, such as musical compositions, photographs, paintings, drawings, and sculpting, of another;

-And submitting papers purchased from research companies (or downloaded from electronic source) as one’s own work.
+Submitting papers purchased from research companies (or downloaded from electronic source) as one’s own work; and/or

+Authorized use of Artificial Intelligence (AI) tools is determined by each instructor.
+Use of AI tools to complete, in whole or in part, an academic assignment without authorization from the instructor could be treated as plagiarism or cheating under this procedure.
+This includes submitting AI-generated work as one’s own or using AI tools in a manner that replaces the student’s independent effort or intended learning outcomes of the course.

 ACADEMIC AND ADMINISTRATIVE SANCTIONS Cheating and plagiarism may warrant two separate and distinct courses of disciplinary action which may be applied concurrently in response to a violation of this policy.